preloadTHEME_FOOD_GREEK_KEFTEDAKIA_KEFTEDES_GettyImages-941789658-1.jpg

 Bourdeto originated as a cheap, rustic meal in Corfu fishing communities and still reflects these humble roots.
 The bourdeto sauce is made from onions and tomatoes and is seasoned with lemon and paprika.
 The traditional flavour is quite plain, but you may find that the dish is served with extra spices added if you order bourdeto in popular tourist destinations in Greece.

-Grilled octopus
+Grilled Octopus

 Delicious gourmet grilled octopus, or Octopus a la gallega

 Grilled octopus, or chtapodi sti schara, is a popular starter dish on Greek islands like Crete, Mykonos and Santorini.
 It’s also extensively served on the Greek coast and is often a favourite among visiting tourists.
 The simple cooking style helps accentuate the briny freshness of the ingredients, with the octopus usually being caught nearby.
-You can often expect grilled octopus to be served thinly sliced, with salt, pepper and lemon to accompany it, and with a delicious piece of crusty bread on the side.

-If you prefer a bit of crunch with your seafood, you could also try kalamarakia tiganita, or deep-fried octopus rings.
+You can expect grilled octopus to be served thinly sliced, with salt, pepper and lemon to accompany it, plus a delicious piece of crusty bread on the side.
+If you prefer a bit of crunch with your seafood, you could also try kalamarakia tiganita (deep-fried octopus rings).
 These delicate little snacks are made with a fluffy tempura batter and are an exquisite light bite after a swim or a great appetizer before dinner.

 Close up photo of turkish sarma in the kitchen.

 Dolmadakia, or stuffed vine leaves, is a classic Mediterranean dish with Turkish influences.
 The vine leaves are usually wrapped around seasoned rice or finely ground mince and served with dill, spring onions, mint, lemon wedges and yogurt.
-Vegetarian dolmadakia is common, and Crete versions of the dish are usually stuffed with aubergine or courgette instead of mince.
-To prepare, the leaves are first par-boiled and then shallow-fried in salt, olive oil and herbs before serving.

-Dolmadakia is commonly served in restaurants throughout Greece and even features in some ancient Greek art and mythology.
+Dolmadakia is commonly served in restaurants throughout Greece and even features in ancient Greek art and mythology.
 For instance, an image on the west side of the Parthenon in Athens is believed to show the Greek goddess Hera sneaking bites of stuffed vine leaves from a cooking pot.
-The dish is light and fresh tasting, making it ideal to eat in hot weather.
+The dish is light and fresh, making it ideal to eat in hot weather.
 For a great example of dolmadakia, try Restaurant Smaragd in Rhodes.

 Spanakopita